spring-projects/spring-data-neo4j/README.md

 Maven configuration:

-Download the jar though Maven:
+*  Add the maven repository and dependency

        <dependency>